-We regularly represent parties in all matters of civil litigation, including, without limitation, business disputes involving partnerships or corporations, shareholder agreements, corporate dissolution, accounting, real property disputes over purchase and sale agreements, commission disputes, brokers’ listings, boundary and easement disputes, landlord and tenant matters involving eviction, lease negotiation, assigning or subletting, collections, lien and mortgage enforcement, including foreclosure actions and defense of same.
+The Jupiter Legal Advocates team regularly represent parties in all matters of civil litigation – including and without limitation – business disputes involving partnerships or corporations, shareholder agreements, corporate dissolution, accounting, real property disputes over purchase and sale agreements, commission disputes, brokers’ listings, boundary and easement disputes, landlord and tenant matters involving eviction, lease negotiation, assigning or subletting, collections, lien and mortgage enforcement, including foreclosure actions and defense of same.

 Types of Civil Litigation: